Obskuro/docker-compose-influxDB-telegraf/README.md

 InfluxDB configured by **.env** file.

-## For adding boards, tasks, alerts etc.
+## To add boards, tasks, alerts, etc. like configs

 Add config in `*.yml` or `*.json` to mounted folder `influx_config`.
 After starting, they will be applied.
 *In example, standard dashboard for Docker are used.*